Professional brand and networking Mastering LinkedIn

 What's Happening Behind the Scenes

-As a technical system, LinkedIn's feed isn't just a list of posts; it's a smart machine run by checking data.
+With over 1.1 billion members and 72% of users browsing on mobile (AuthoredUp, 2025), LinkedIn's feed isn't just a list of posts; it's a smart machine run by checking data.
 Tagging is a specific action that feeds right into how it decides what to show.

 Checking Meaning and Groups